jinbeniyama/tdr/README.md

 Next, create master normalized flat frame using master dark for flat frame.

 The master flat has prefix `f` like `fTRCS00000040.fits`.

+The maximum count frame is not used for stacking as well.

 ```
 [usage]